Toyota Vios: Indonesia

 The third-generation Vios was launched for the Indonesian market in May 2013 and initially imported from Thailand.
 Starting from December 2013, the Vios had been made locally assembled in Karawang, where the vehicles were exported to Brunei and GCC countries under the Yaris sedan nameplate.
 It was the only sedan model to be manufactured at TMMIN Karawang Plant 2.
 Two trim levels were available; the 1.5 E and 1.5 G which were powered by the 1.5-litre 1NZ-FE engine paired with either 5-speed manual, or 4-speed automatic transmission.
 The TRD Sportivo model was launched in September 2014.
 A downgraded model was sold for the fleet taxi market as the Limo.

 The Vios received an update in November 2016 with the newer 1.5-litre 2NR-FE Dual VVT-i engine mated to a 5-speed manual transmission or CVT.
 The G and TRD Sportivo received new alloy wheels, and boot spoiler was exclusively installed on the TRD Sportivo.

 The major facelift Vios was launched in April 2018.
 Only the E and G were offered; the TRD Sportivo was discontinued.
-The top-of-the-line G has all around disc brakes, 16-inch alloy wheels, Multi Information Display (MID), and for the G with CVT gearbox also comes with paddle shifter.
+The top-of-the-line G has all disc brakes, 16-inch alloy wheels, Multi Information Display (MID), projector headlamps, LED tail lamps and for the G with CVT gearbox also comes with paddle shifter.

 The Limo model was replaced by the Avanza-based Transmover.

-The second facelift model was not released due to limited demand of the sedan in the country.
+The second facelifted model with new bumper and front fascia changes was not released due to limited demand of the sedan in the country.